SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ## Overview

-With Branch Analysis, you can ensure that you're maintaining consistent code quality all the way down to the branch level of your projects.
+With branch analysis, you can ensure that you're maintaining consistent code quality all the way down to the branch level of your projects.

-### Master / Main Branch
+### Master/Main branch

 This is the default branch and typically corresponds to what's being developed for your next release.
 This is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
+It is labeled **MAIN BRANCH** in SonarQube.

+If you're using Git as your SCM, when you analyze your project for the first time, the main branch will be renamed to match the main branch of your repository.
+If SonarQube can't find information about the main branch during the first analysis, it's named "master" by default.

-It is labeled "Main Branch" and defaults to the name "master" but can be renamed from the project settings at **Administration > Branches and Pull Requests**.
-When you are using Community Edition, this is the only branch you see.
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can rename the main branch manually from the project settings at **Administration > Branches and Pull Requests**.

+In Community Edition, this is the only branch you see.
+You can rename it using the [Web API](/extend/web-api/).

-### Settings and Quality Profiles on Branches
+### Settings and quality profiles on branches

 Branch settings and Quality Profiles are the same as those set for the master branch, and by design, it's not possible to configure other values.
 The New Code Period is the only exception to this as it can be set on a branch-by-branch basis.